Inherited traits in a child are genetically passed characteristics from their parents.

-If the child develops from the beginning of his life in an environment that encourages his intellect, then the environment gives the stimulus and material for the stimulation of the intelligence and it’s almost certain that it be developed to the limit of his/her maximum possibilities.
+If the child develops from the beginning of its life in an environment that encourages its intellect, then the environment gives the stimulus and material for the stimulation of the intelligence and it’s almost certain that it’s developed to the limit of its maximum possibilities.

-Contrary to that, it is the child’s life in an environment of: an idle, discouraging, low cultural environment with primitive influence, an environment that does not create conditions for maximum intellectual development, growing in such an environment causes stagnation of the full potential of the intelligence, that the child brings with him/herself as inherited trait.
+Contrary to that, if the child’s life in an idle, discouraging, low cultural environment with primitive influence; an environment that does not create conditions for maximum intellectual development.
+Growing in such an environment causes stagnation of the full potential of the intelligence, that the child brings with itself as an inherited trait.

-Also, the negative educational influences and the emotional neglect of the child can hinder his/her psychic activity so much, that the child in the eyes of others gives the impression that is less intelligent than he/she really is.
+Also, the negative educational influences and the emotional neglect of the child can hinder its psychic activity so much, that the child in the eyes of others gives the impression that it’s less intelligent than it really is.